CMSi Curriculum Writing Workshop

 The CMSi Curriculum Writing Workshop is a three-day training that equips district leaders and teachers to develop a framework for written curriculum that is unit-based and supportive of student-centered, cognitively challenging, and engaging instruction.

 The CMSi Curriculum Writing Workshop is conducted both in-person and virtually.
 In-person trainings are three-day programs offered in Austin at TASA Headquarters.
 Virtual trainings take a blended approach with instructor and participants meeting Monday/Wednesday/Friday in a single week, and all other learning opportunities taking place independently during that time frame.
-Please note: All Fall 2020 CMAT offerings are being conducted virtually.
+Please note: All spring 2021 CMAT offerings are being conducted virtually.

 TASA partners with Curriculum Management Solutions, Inc. (CMSi) to provide Curriculum Writing Workshop as well as a Curriculum Planning Workshop and Level 1 and 2 Curriculum Management Audit Training.
 See a full list of offerings.

 - how that role influences curriculum design and components

 - be able to describe the two main types of differentiation: curricular and instructional and discuss how the need for each influences curriculum design